microtrain/bootcamp/04-HTML/03-ContactForm.md

 </div>
 ```

-[</> code]() We will create a label and a text area to collect the mesage from the peron contacting us.
+[</> code](https://github.com/jasonsnider/jasonsnider.github.io/commit/39445543be06aff85614210916f31990c9ac9663) We will create a label and a text area to collect the mesage from the person contacting us.
 ```html
 <div>
   <label for="message">Message</label>